 " I'm a remarkable woman - always was, though none of you seemed to think so"

-This fascinating story of Janey's transformation as well as the lives and work of the other Pre-Raphaelite women will be explored in short ten minute talks that run daily at 2pm and 3pm, and in an exhibition within the house opening in July.
+This fascinating story of Janey's transformation as well as the lives and work of the other Pre-Raphaelite women will be explored in short ten minute talks that run daily at 2pm and 3pm, and in an exhibition within the house opening on 18th July.

 Check the Red House website throughout the year to meet & hear the stories of all the Pre-Raphaelite women.